theresalca/Module-2-draft/docs/week2.md

 From this preliminary test of repeatability, we would like to get an idea of what the variance of our distribution of measurements might be.
 With only a few datapoints, calculating the standard deviation will probably not give an accurate reflection of the underlying distribution.
 So let's take a conservative estimate of how random our dataset is by using the "spread" in the data: the maximum minus minimum value we measured.

 + How does the spread in the data (maximum measured $$\theta_c$$ minus minimum $$\theta_c$$) compare to the resolution uncertainty?
-    + Based on this, what should we focus on: improving our instrumentation (reducing resolution uncertainty) or taking many repeated trials (reducing our random uncertainty)
+    + Based on this, what should we focus on: improving our instrumentation (reducing resolution uncertainty) or taking many repeated trials (reducing our random uncertainty)?

- Assuming this spread approximates our standard deviation, let's use this to estimate how many trials we might need to reach a desired random uncertainty (standard error of the mean).
+ Assuming this spread approximates our standard deviation $$\sigma$$, let's use this to estimate how many trials we might need to reach a desired random uncertainty (standard error of the mean).
+Remember $$\textrm{SEM} = \sigma/sqrt{N}$$.

 | Desired random uncertainty / standard error of the mean (degrees) |	Number of trials likely required per datapoint|